-Because the drug is not sold on its own, its brand names refer to the combination drugs that include it.
-There is no generic butalbital.
+Because the medicine is not sold on its own, its brand names refer to the combination that includes it.
+There are no generic versions available.

 Butalbital Drug Class

-Key to understanding what butalbital grounds in knowing its drug class.
+Key to understanding what Itobarbital grounds are in knowing its drug class.
 Most people only know the medication as a pain reliever and are unable to clarify its classification.
-However, knowing how the drug is classified reveals a lot about how it works and the dangers it carries.
+However, knowing how the medicine is classified reveals how it works and the dangers it carries.

 Is Butalbital A Controlled Substance?

-Butalbital is a controlled substance, according to the DEA.
+Itobarbital is a controlled substance, according to the DEA.
 It is classified as a Schedule III drug.
-This means that it has therapeutic benefits, but also the potential for abuse and addiction.
+This means that it has therapeutic benefits but also the potential for abuse and addiction.
 However, this potential for negative results is less than those in Schedule I and II.
-However, the butalbital schedule should be taken into consideration when prescribing a medication containing it.
+Itobarbital schedule should be taken into consideration when prescribing a combination containing it.

 What Is Butalbital Used For?

-The most common application is butalbital for migraines.
-For this, it is highly effective, but doctors prefer to avoid it due to potential toxicity.
-In some cases, it may also be used for reducing general muscle tension and for sedation, but given the availability of alternative medications, this is rare.
+The most common application is Itobarbital for migraines.
+It is highly effective, but at the same time, doctors prefer to avoid it due to potential toxicity.
+It may also be used to reduce general muscle tension and sedation, but given the availability of alternative meds, this is rare.

-Butalbital overdose can occur if someone takes too much of a drug containing the medication or if they mix it with contraindicated substances.
-Anyone taking the medication needs to know what signs to look for that signal a problem.
+Butalbital overdose can occur if someone takes too much of the meds or if they mix it with contraindicated substances.
+Anyone taking this medicine needs to know what signs to look for to signal the problem.